 You can appoint one or more people to attend the meeting on your behalf (your proxy).
-To appoint a proxy, please add the name of the person in the relevant box on the proxy card/online.
+To appoint a proxy, please add the name of the person in the relevant box provided on the proxy card or as displayed on screen if you are appointing a proxy through the online service.